MauricioRobayo/nit-verifier/README.md

 ## Verification algorithm

-It uses the undocumented DIAN's `module-11` algorithm to generate the verification number for any given NIT.
+It uses the undocumented DIAN's `module-11` algorithm to generate the verification digit for any given NIT.